-Each county may submit 2 entries total from classes 50145, 50146, 50147: and 1 entry from 50149.
 Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.

-Drop-Off Project: Monday, July 25, 5 to 8 p.m.
-Conference Judging: Thursday, July 7 at 9 a.m., Liberty Bible Church, Eureka.
 University of Illinois Extension will not be responsible for loss of small, loose valuable items used in displays.

 Bring such items only for the time of judging.
-All exhibits are to be checked in for display at the 4-H show on Monday, July 25, between 5 - 8 p.m. to be eligible for premiums.
+All exhibits are to be checked in for display at the 4-H show on Monday, July 24, between 4 - 8 p.m. to be eligible for premiums.